-Candidates must achieve a minimum 3.0 GPA (on a 4.0 scale) with no grade less than C for all pre-requisite/co-requisite courses.
+Candidates must achieve a minimum 3.0 GPA (on a 4.0 scale) with no grade less than C for all prerequisite courses.
 Any pre-requisite courses taken prior to admission to the MSOT program must have been completed at a regionally accredited college or university.
-Candidates without all prerequisites will be allowed to take up to four (4) courses as co-requisites during their first semester in the MSOT program.